 A mastopexy can also be combined with an implant to provide the patient with a fuller “perkier” more youthful appearance.
 The procedure lasts from 2 to 3 hours and can be performed on an outpatient basis under general anesthesia or local anesthesia with intravenous sedation.

-Large breasts can negatively impact a women both physically and emotionally, causing symptoms such as, chronic back pain, rashes, poor posture, low self esteem and restricted activity.
-Many women seek treatment to reduce the painful effects of their large breasts, while also improving self confidence and an overall quality of life.
+Large breasts can negatively impact a woman both physically and emotionally, causing symptoms such as chronic back pain, rashes, poor posture, low self-esteem, and restricted activity.
+Many women seek treatment to reduce the painful effects of their large breasts, while also improving self-confidence and overall quality of life.
 Also known as reduction mammaplasty, breast reduction surgery reduces the size of large, disproportionate breasts by removing excess fat tissue and skin while at the same time repositioning the areola higher on the breast.

 The results of a breast reduction are visible right away and will continue to improve as swelling and bruising subside.
 Scars will continue to fade over time, becoming less and less noticeable.

 Gynecomastia is a common condition that affects nearly half of all men, resulting in localized fat and/or glandular tissue in the breasts.
 For most cases of gynecomastia, the cause is unknown, but this condition may be linked to certain medications or diseases.
 Many men are embarrassed by this condition and seek treatment to achieve a smooth, contoured chest through male breast reduction.